 • LLFS_impl.h and LLFS_File_impl.h implementations (see LLFS: File System).

 4.15.
-File System 434
+File System 422

 FS is an additional module.
 In the platform configuration file, check FS to install it.
-When checked, the properties file fs/fs.properties is required during platform creation in order to configure the module.
-This properties file specifies the characteristics of the File System used in the C project (case sensitivity, root directory, file separator, etc.).
+When checked, the properties file fs > fs.properties are required during platform creation in order to configure the module.